purpleidea/mgmt/docs/resources.md

 The msg resource sends messages to the main log, or an external service such as systemd's journal.

+## Net

+The net resource manages a local network interface using netlink.

 ## Noop

 The noop resource does absolutely nothing.
 It does have some utility in testing